Annual Review of Anthropology

 The Annual Review of Anthropology is an academic journal that publishes review articles of significant developments in anthropology and its subfields.
 First published by Stanford University Press in 1959 under the name the Biennial Review of Anthropology, it became known as the current title in 1972 when its publication was assumed by Annual Reviews.
 Don Brenneis and Karen B. Strier have been the editors since 2013.
-As of 2022, according to Journal Citation Reports, the journal has an impact factor of 4.064, ranking it fifth out of 93 journals in the category "Anthropology".
+As of 2025, according to Journal Citation Reports, the journal has an impact factor of 2.7 for the year 2024.
+As of 2023, it is being published as open access, under the Subscribe to Open model.

 History

 In the late 1950s, anthropologist Bernard J. Siegel received a grant from the National Science Foundation to establish an anthropology journal that published review articles surveying recent developments in the field.
 Stanford University Press published the first volume Biennial Review of Anthropology in 1959.
 Siegel was the editor of the journal.
 By the publication of the third volume of the journal Siegel was approached by psychologist Ernest R. Hilgard, member of the board of directors of Annual Reviews, about publishing the journal with them instead of Stanford University Press.
 Siegel was initially resistant, though eventually saw the advantages of switching publishers.
 The Biennial Review of Anthropology released seven volumes in total through 1971.

 Beginning in 1972, the project was assumed by the nonprofit publisher Annual Reviews, with Siegel remaining as editor.
 The format changed to annual publication instead of every other year, with the title changed to Annual Review of Anthropology.
 It became the second journal title in the social sciences published by Annual Reviews, after the Annual Review of Psychology was first released in 1950.
 Starting with the second volume, it included prefatory chapters where prominent anthropologists reflected on their careers.
 The twenty-fifth volume, published in 1996, marked the first time that the journal was published electronically.